 My wife and I came to Gokarna in 2006 to take a break from the fast-paced western world and to learn more about yoga and meditation.
-After teaching at Om beach for some years we decided to create and build our own place at the golden sands of Kudle beach with the help of Govinda which is one of the directors now.
-Since 2007 we have lived in tree houses, first on a cashew tree and then on different banyan trees around the property.
+After teaching on Om beach for some years, we decided to create and build a place at the golden sands of Kudle beach with the help of Govinda, which is one of the directors now.
+Since 2007 we have lived in treehouses, first on a cashew tree and then on different banyan trees around the property.
 A childhood dream come true.
 Now we have received the 11th Certificate of Excellence from Tripadvisor, which shows that our costumers are happy with the accommodation and management style we provide at Namaste Yoga Farm.

-With the help of local workers, we modify our place a little bit every year, striving to make it more beautiful, comfortable, and relaxing so you can feel a sense of home away from home.
+With the help of local workers, we modified little by little, striving to make the place make it more beautiful, comfortable, and relaxing.
+So Guests feel a sense of home away from home.
 Luisa and I try to make your stay as pleasant as possible.
-If there is anything destressing your vacation, please feel free to talk with us.
+If anything is destressing your vacation, please feel free to talk with us.
 We are here to help you.
-India has become our second home for most of the year since the incoporation of the company and before we spend many month in Europe organizing retreats along the Spanish coast or just traveling around Europe.
-Mostly Germany and Spain, though this year 2014 we taught yoga only at the Camping Riedsee close to Donaueschingen.
-Now five years later we still live in a tree, dont do retreats in Europe anymore, but have registered our own company,
+India has become our second home for most of the year since the incorporation of the company and before we spend many months in Europe organizing retreats along the Spanish coast or just traveling around Europe.
+Mostly Germany and Spain, though this year 2014, we taught yoga only at the Camping Riedsee close to Donaueschingen.
+Now five years later we still live in a tree, don’t make retreats in Europe anymore, but have registered our own company,

 Zenlike Yoga Farms Privat Limited with the brand name of Namaste Yoga Farm